firdoskhan21/Summarize_covid/README.md

 `npm install`

-"Make sure you install serverless offline globally in your system(if any serverless error is observed)" After successfull installation of serverless offline is done, now its time to run the project.
+**Make sure you install serverless offline globally in your system(if any serverless error is observed)**

+After successfull installation of serverless offline is done, now its time to run the project.

 `sls offline` or